List of Samurai Sentai Shinkenger characters: Kaoru Shiba

-Like Takeru, Kaoru is the "Samurai of Fire" and has the ability to become Shinken Red, referred to as Princess Shinken Red (姫シンケンレッド, Hime Shinken Reddo) to differentiate with Takeru's Shinken Red, and use the Inromaru to transform into Super Shinken Red.
-Her secret training allows her to easily adopt all of the weaponry the others had used before her appearance.
+Like Takeru, Kaoru is the "Samurai of Fire" and has the ability to become Shinken Red, referred to as Princess Shinken Red (姫シンケンレッド, Hime Shinken Reddo) to differentiate from Takeru's version.
+Her secret training allows her to easily adopt all of the weaponry the others had used before her appearance, such as utilizing the Inromaru to become Super Shinken Red.